ThiagoMartinsThome/TFM/README.md

     - Project ID:    tradebot-tfm
     - Project number: 722404928924

- • Project enviroment: pip install -r requirements.txt
+ • Project environment: pip install -r requirements.txt

 • Definition: Trading bots are computer programs that use various indicators to recognize trends and automatically execute trades.

 • Project Objectives:

   - Build a Bot that can predict the short-term stock movements (next 20 labor day trend) of the Top companies listed in the SP&500 index using Quantitative Finance and Machine Learning methods.
-For that I'm going to use Google Cloud Plataform to automate the process and as a BBDD,  Alpaca as a trade paper API to back test the performance and simulate a real market, and finally I will use Streamlit as a front end platform and Heroku for deploying.
+For that I'm going to use Google Cloud Platform to automate the process and as a BBDD,  Alpaca as a trade paper API to back test the performance and simulate a real market, and finally I will use Streamlit as a front end platform and Heroku for deploying.

 • Project Structure:

   - ETL process (extract, transform, load):

-    - Extract the data. "gcp_daily_data.py" to be impemented as a cloud function with a weekday scheduler and "get_data.py" for manual extraction:
+    - Extract the data. "gcp_daily_data.py" to be implemented as a cloud function with a weekday scheduler and "get_data.py" for manual extraction:
       1. This function extract the data of the SP&500 index and the top companies listed in (yfinance library).
       2. Feature extraction using the most common technical indicators (finta library).
       3. Calculate the target (short-term stock movements for next 20 labor days trend).
-      4. Scrapp the company information like: long_name, sector and industry.
+      4. Scrap the company information like: long_name, sector and industry.
       5. Save a train dataset and a historical dataset (do not include the target values) as csv file.
       6. Load the historical dataset in the google cloud platform (Cloud Storage / BigQuery).